einaros/sse.js/packages/sse/README.md

 Closes the service by terminating all open connections, and frees up resources.
 The service won't accept any more connection.
 Further incoming connections will be terminated immediately with a `204` HTTP status code, preventing clients from attempting to reconnect.

+#### `sseService.isConnectionActive(sseId)`

+Returns a boolean indicating if the connection is active.

+ - `true` if the `sseId` represents an active SSE connection managed by this sseService.
+ - `false` otherwise.
+If the sseId was issued from this sseService, the connection is now closed and no longer managed by the service.

 ### `sseService.numActiveConnections`

 Number of active SSE connections managed by this service (read-only).